IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic attach
 {: #bluemix_ic_attach}

 Control a running container or view its output.
 Use `CTRL+C` to exit and stop the container.
 This command calls the Docker CLI.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/attach/" target="_blank">attach</a> command in the Docker help.
+For more information, see the [attach](https://docs.docker.com/reference/commandline/attach/){: new_window} command in the Docker help.

 ```
 bluemix ic attach [--no-stdin] [--sig-proxy] CONTAINER